 The soils underlying the site may be grouped into two to three generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the test pit locations are presented in Test Pit Logs, Plates 2 thru 8.
-The soil conditions in between test pits may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between our test pits.
+The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 5.

-The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraph.
+The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraphs.